l-adic/snarkl/tutorial/sudoku/Sudoku.md

   Vec.foldl f false sudokuSet
 ```

-Here we are intializing a `SudokuSet`, with the numbers `[1..9]`.
+Here we are intializing a `SudokuSet`, with the numbers `[1..9]`, and give a function that can check membership in this set by brute force.

 For an explanation of the `GaloisField` constraint, see the [note on Galois fields](../README.md#galois-fields).

-We also give a function that can check membership in this set by brute force.
+For an explaination on why `'TField` and `'TBool` (as well as other primitive types) use "tick marks", see [this note](../README.md/#types-with-tick-marks)

 ## Validating the Board